AGameAnx/dok-repo/patches/jaraci/jaraci_recent_changes.md

 ## 2023-01-09 16.0 (Jaraci Cup #16)
 *Not yet reflected in the main changelog.*
 * Coalition/Soban:
-	* Minor housekeeping changes to Support Cruiser AA to unify functionality between factions (thanks Just_Carrier)
+	* Minor housekeeping changes to Support Cruiser AA to unify functionality between factions (Thanks Just_carrier)
 * Soban:
-	* Assault cruiser now has a soban-specific appearance (thanks Just_Carrier)
+	* Assault cruiser now has a soban-specific appearance (Thanks Just_carrier)

 ## 2023-03-08 17.0
 *Not yet reflected in the main changelog.*